rylabs-billy/ansible-stack/README.md

 ## Contributing
 Contributions are welcome!
 Please generally adhere to the [sample directory layout](https://docs.ansible.com/ansible/latest/user_guide/sample_setup.html#sample-ansible-setup) and best practices/recommondations from the latest Ansible [User Guide](https://docs.ansible.com/ansible/latest/user_guide/index.html).

-Please read the [contributing guidelines](docs/CONTRIBUTING.md) to get help in setting up a development environment and creating your first Pull Request.
+Please read the [developement guidelines](docs/DEVELOPMENT.md) for help with setting up a development environment and the [contributing guidelines](docs/CONTRIBUTING.md) for help creating your first Pull Request.

 ## Reaching Out
 To report a bug or request a feature, please open a GitHub Issue.
 For general feedback, use feedback@linode.com.